Zavy86/WikiDocs/helpers/easymde-2.18.0/README.md

 easyMDE = null;
 ```

-If you need to remove installed listeners (when editor not needed anymore), call `easyMDE.cleanup()`
+If you need to remove registered event listeners (when the editor is not needed anymore), call `easyMDE.cleanup()`.

 ### Useful methods